 A cake airbrush kit is an essential asset to have if you want to take your cake decorating to the next level.
 Even if you are a homemaker or hobbyist, you can also create stunning confectionery with your cake airbrush kit.
 What’s more, you can save valuable time by spraying on intricate color schemes, designs and images on your icing, fondant or sugar craft items.

-Conventional Versus Modern Methods
+Conventional Versus Modern Methods of Cake Decoration

 There’s a great difference between using conventional methods of cake decoration for stenciling and similar techniques and cake airbrush.